Unit 2: EDA Modeling

 Guided categorical exploration

-ms_sub_class is a mysterious variable – take a closer look at it’s relationship with sale_price.
-Do some types of homes sell for more than others? (order ms_sub_class factor based on values of sale_price)
+Do some types of homes generally sell for more than others?
+Is there anything surprising to you?
+(You may find it useful to order your ms_sub_class factor based on the values of sale_price)

 # Order levels of the categorical predictor by the outcome.